 How we collect and hold your information

 There are many ways we seek information from you.
-We might collect your information when you fill out a form with us, when you’ve given us a call, used our websites or dropped into one of our branches.
+We might collect your information when you fill out a form with us, when you’ve given us a call, used our websites.
 In addition, when you use our website or mobile applications we may collect information about your IP address, location or activity.
-We also find using electronic means, such as email or SMS, a convenient way to communicate with you and to verify your details, including doing e-verification of identity (e-Know Your Customer) where relevant.
+We also find using electronic means, such as email or SMS, a convenient way to communicate with you and to verify your details, including doing e-verification of identity (e-Know Your Customer).
 However we’ll never ask you for your security details in this way – if you are ever unsure, just contact us.
 We will try to collect personal information directly from you unless it’s unreasonable or impracticable.
 For this reason, it’s important that you keep your contact details up-to-date.

 How we collect your information from other sources